MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 ## On-premises deployments

 For deploying [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises, you must choose between using the legacy Dynamics NAV Help Server or an online website.
 Help Server is a simple website that requires your Help to be in a specific format (HTML files), and the online website can host any content that you want to make available.
 Your choice depends on the concrete needs of your solution and your users.
+You can configure each client to use either an online library or Help Server.
+If you add configuration for an online library, you must remove the settings for Help Server.

 > [!IMPORTANT]
-> You can configure each client to use either an online library or Help Server.
-If you add configuration for an online library, you must remove the settings for Help Server.
+> The legacy Dynamics NAV Help Server component will be deprecated.
+We recommend that you invest in a different type of website.
+For more information, see the [2020 release wave 2 release plan](/dynamics365-release-plan/2020wave2/smb/dynamics365-business-central/deprecation-legacy-dynamics-nav-help-server-component-) and [Custom Help Toolkit](../help/custom-help-toolkit.md).

 ### Online library